cisagov/ScubaGear/baselines/teams.md

 Internal users SHOULD be admitted automatically.

 <!--Policy: MS.TEAMS.1.4v1; Criticality: SHOULD -->
-- _Rationale:_ Requiring internal users to wait in the lobby for explicit admission can lead to admit fatigue.
+- _Rationale:_ Requiring internal users to wait in the lobby for explicit admission can lead to admission fatigue.
 This policy enables internal users to be automatically admitted to meeting through global policy.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
 Custom meeting policies MAY be created allowing specific users more flexibility.